 Some members of the family also branched into other regions of France and formed seigniories there, such as Saint-Cyr-en-Bourg, which today is a town in the department of Maine-et-Loire, Saint-Cyr-sur-Loire, north of Tours, which became renowned for its mechanical constructions, and Saint-Cyr-sur-Mer in south Provence.
 The family formed many alliances with other important families of the day and several members distinguished themselves by contributions to their country and their respective communities.

 Pierre Cyr, son of Pierre and Claire (née Cormier), travelled to New France in the 18th century and married Anne Poirier in Beaubassin, Acadia on 25th January 1735.

 Early History of the St.cyr family

-Another 181 words (13 lines of text) covering the year 1808 is included under the topic Early St.cyr History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our St.cyr research.
+Another 20 words (1 lines of text) covering the year 1808 is included under the topic Early St.cyr History in all our PDF Extended History products and printed products wherever possible.

 St.cyr Spelling Variations